CurtisALee/thatboycurt/README.md

 ## Installing the node modules

-This bits easy -> `cd/into/thatboycurt`, and run `npm install` to create the `node_modules` folder.
+This bit's easy -> `cd/into/thatboycurt`, and run `npm install` to create the `node_modules` folder.
 This will install all of the required dependencies for the project, and once this is done, use `npm start` to launch the local server.
 All changes will be automatically compiled and refreshed in the browser from here on out.

 ---